Sunday of Week 2 of Ordinary Time (Year C)

 Giving life

-Today’s Gospel comes from John and the theme of this gospel is that Jesus is the source of life.
-In chapter 10 Jesus says: “I have come in order that you might have life – life in all its fullness.”
 If, then, you are one of those people who feel that to be a Christian is a burden, then it seems that you have not yet grasped the meaning of Christ’s message.
-To be a Christian is to experience a real sense of liberation – to experience a new life, a new sense of happiness, a new peace, a new relationship with people.
+To be a Christian is to experience a real sense of liberation—to experience a new life, a new sense of happiness, a new peace, a new relationship with people.

 A revelation

+During the recent Christmas season and up to now, we have been seeing God revealing himself through Jesus in several ways.
 First, when Jesus is born, as a refugee and homeless poor person lying in an animal’s feeding box, God is revealing himself in his solidarity with the poor and needy of the world.
 The first people to visit him are the poor and social outcasts, the shepherds.
 They recognise their God and worship him with hearts full of joy.

-Second, God reveals himself to the foreigners, strangers, believers in other religions and no religion, coming from remote parts of the world.
+Second, God reveals himself to the foreigners, strangers, believers in other religions and those of no religion, coming from remote parts of the world.
 This happens on the feast of the Epiphany when we remember those ‘wise men’ who come from ‘a far country’ to worship and offer precious gifts.
 Again the atmosphere is one of joy and gladness.

 Third, God reveals himself when Jesus is baptised in the river Jordan and is filled with the Spirit of God.
-Of this young carpenter, at this stage still a non-entity in the crowd, it is said: “This is my beloved Son – listen to him.”
-To listen to this young man, Jesus, is to listen to God himself.
+Of this young carpenter, at this stage still a non-entity in the crowd, God said:

-And now, today, for a fourth time, in John’s gospel, God reveals himself when Jesus performs his first ‘sign’.
-(John does not call them ‘miracles’ but ‘signs’ of God acting among his people.
-There will be seven such ‘signs’ altogether in his gospel.)
+And now, today, for a fourth time, in John’s Gospel, God reveals himself when Jesus performs his first ‘sign’.
+(John does not call them ‘miracles’, but ‘signs’ of God acting among his people.
+There will be seven such ‘signs’ altogether in his Gospel.)

 Understanding the symbolism